NSAPH-Data-Processing/zip2county_master_xwalk/README.md

 snakemake --cores 1 -C min_year={min_year} max_year={max_year} quarter={quarter} criteria={criteria} xwalk_method={xwalk_method}
 ```

+Output crosswalks for default parameters and several different `xwalk_method` parameters can be found on the Harvard Dataverse ([link] https://dataverse.harvard.edu/dataverse/zip2fips_crosswalk/)

 ## Data information

 Crosswalks are important data files that help researchers translate between different geographies.
 For example, a researcher might have hospitalization data at the ZIP-code level but other variables at the U.S. county (FIPS) level.
 If the analysis is going to be conducted at the FIPS level, it would be important to convert ZIP-level hospitalizations into FIPS-level hospitalizations.